conorbmurphy/galvanizereference/README.md

   * dict['newkey'] = 'value'
   * defaultdict (from collections) can be used to avoid key errors
   * Counter(dict).most_common(1) # (also from collections) orders dict values
 * `set`: mutable, uses append, also uses hashing.
 Sets are like dict's without values (similar to a mathematical set) in that they allow only one of a given value.
+You can do set operations on them
   * s = set([1, 2, 3])
   * s2 = {3, 4, 5} # equivalanetly
   * s & s2 # returns the intersection (3)
   * set.intersection(*[s, s2]) # equivalently, where * is list expansion
   * s.add(4) # in place operation
+  * s.union(s2)

 ### Built-in Functions ###